Kevin Yeung: Sports Commissioner

 On 2 November 2022, the sports commissioner, Yeung Tak-keung said that "very few people" in the government administration are familiar with sports, and that authorities had not yet found a successor for him, as his term had ended.
 Yeung said that "They often don't know much about sports, nor can they think from the perspective of sports development."

 Michelle Yeoh

 In January 2023, Yeung congratulated Michelle Yeoh, a Malaysian national, and said she was a "Hong Kong actor."

+In March 2023, Erena So debuted as an AV actress in Japan, becoming the first AV actress from Hong Kong in Japan.
+Some netizens created satirical posts mimicking an official press release based on Yeoh's.
+The Culture, Sports and Tourism Bureau responded that the press release was fake and contacted the police about the posts.

 Glory to Hong Kong

 In March 2023, Yeung said that the government would have "a serious attitude to deal with the matter in a strict manner" regarding the Hong Kong Ice Hockey Association (HKIHA) for failing to verify that the correct anthem was played instead of Glory to Hong Kong.